 The Eurekahedge Indices have been in operation for almost a decade and have provided a successful barometer of the health of the hedge fund industry for investors globally.
 The methodology of the Eurekahedge equal weighted indices is purely designed to reflect the performance of as many funds as possible irrespective of size and also to adjust historical index values to cover newly reporting funds with historical track records.
 So while this gives a more accurately reflection of history in the hedge fund industry it makes it harder to use the underlying constituents for more practical investment purposes.
-Hence, in conjunction with our parent company, Mizuho Corporate Bank, we launched a new suite of indices with a far more rigid methodology incorporating asset-weighting and currency movements amongst other things.
+Hence, in conjunction with our parent company, Mizuho Bank, we launched a new suite of indices with a far more rigid methodology incorporating asset-weighting and currency movements amongst other things.

 |Monthly asset weighting|

 An index weighted by each asset's market price is called a weighted-average index.
 In traditional finance theory, asset weighted portfolios are regarded as a more representative market portfolio while a simple average returns portfolio takes an active position for the representative market portfolio.
-The Mizuho-Eurekahedge indices adopt this concept of financial theory to generate the asset weighted indices that are rebalanced monthly.
+The Mizuho-Eurekahedge Indices adopt this concept of financial theory to generate the asset weighted indices that are rebalanced monthly.

-AUM and Returns are dominated in US dollars
+AUM and returns are dominated in US dollars

 The returns reported in the database and used for Eurekahedge indices are monthly returns provided by hedge funds on a monthly basis.
 The returns are measured in terms of the gain/loss of the total portfolio values by performance and are net of all fees.
 The returns of funds that are not denominated in USD are converted to USD returns from base currency and then included in the index.

-Who decides how funds are categorized
+Who decides how funds are categorised

 Requirements on AUM